-The indirect quote is a noun clause functioning as a direct object in an adjective clause. who
+The indirect quote is a noun clause functioning as a direct object in an adjective clause. who said that racing cars is a fun sport to watch

 The adjective clause is a noun modifier that describes man.

 Jim, wanting him to think, "The birds along the bubbling stream are loud," is a navigator.